-% cd \${TUTROOT} % git commit -m "added mango to fruit list" % git status commit command.
-This command line option tells Git to commit any file which has changed and was previously added to the repository.
+% cd \${TUTROOT} % git commit -m "added mango to fruit list" % git status short cut which uses the -a command line option with the git commit command.
+This command line option tells Git to add any file which has changed and was previously added to the repository before doing the commit.

 So even though Git is tracking fruit.txt and knows it has changed, we still must explicitly add the files we want to commit.
-There is a short cut which uses the -a command line option with the git
+You definitely want to avoid using something like git add . to add all files, since this will inevitably end up adding files that you don't really want to commit.
+There is a